 - Robust virtual class discussions with your instructor and your course-mates, who face similar challenges and work issues to yours

 Classes will be held using widely available video-conferencing technology, which has become our virtual teaching platform.
-The technology creates a virtual classroom where you can see the professor and presentation screen, as well as seeing the other participants.
+The technology creates a virtual classroom where you can see the professor and presentation screen, as well as see the other participants.
 Similarly, the professor can see all of the students who engage online during the group session.
 You’ll be able to communicate with both the professor and your peers through this platform.
 This technology is the same as the one we use in our executive MBA classes.

 To participate in this course you will need to have a working webcam, built in or attached, and have downloaded the Zoom Cloud Meeting app onto your laptop.